8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 A person walking barefoot on a trail.

-If you are used to always walking in shoes, walking barefoot on grass or other uneven natural surfaces can be quite tiring for the small intrinsic muscles in your feet and the muscles that stabilize your ankles in the lower leg.
+If you are used to always walking in shoes, walking barefoot on grass or other uneven natural surfaces can be quite tiring for the small intrinsic muscles in your feet and the muscles that stabilize your ankles in the lower leg, as the feet may need to adjust slightly to a new walking pattern.

 Conventional sneakers and walking shoes have a built-up sole and a lot of material between the bottom of your foot and the ground, reducing the workload on many of the muscles that control your arch, bones and joints in the feet.
 Over time, these muscles become quite weak.